Michael-433/devops-basics/README.md

 DevOps combines development (Dev) and operations (Ops) to increase the efficiency, speed, and security of software development and delivery compared to traditional processes.
 A more nimble software development lifecycle results in a competitive advantage for businesses and their customers (source: GitLab)

+DevOps = Development + Operations
+It’s a software development culture and set of practices that aims to bring developers (Dev) and IT operations (Ops) teams together.
+The goal is to shorten the software development life cycle and deliver high-quality software quickly and reliably

+Key ideas in DevOps:

+Collaboration – Dev & Ops work as one team instead of separate silos.

+Automation – Automating builds, tests, deployments, and monitoring.

+Continuous Integration (CI) – Frequently merging code changes into a shared repository and testing them.

+Continuous Delivery/Deployment (CD) – Automatically releasing tested code to production or staging environments.

+Monitoring & Feedback – Continuously tracking system health, user experience, and performance to improve.
 For a deeper understanding, please refer to the definition from the big company:

 - From AWS: [What is DevOps?](https://aws.amazon.com/devops/what-is-devops/)